mcrco/obsidian/AP HG/Political Geography/Political Organization of Space into States and Nations.md

 - Palestine Arabs have control over Gaza + occupied territories but not state yet.
 - Kurds in Kurdistan w/ Diyarbakir but no state, need consent of Turkey

+Stateless can be multistate.

 # European Colonialism and Diffusion of Nation-State Model

+# Colonies

+Map on page 247
+1800: American independence
+Next wave: Africa, Asia
+Then Africa and Asia gain independence after ww1